 To round out your cultural experience, a traditional Maori cultural concert is performed at the end of this village tour.

 Rotorua City and Return

 After visiting Whakawerawera Village, our tour takes you through Rotorua city, the heart of the North Island.

-Highlights in this city include the magnificent Government Gardens with Rachel's pool, an historic alkaline hot spring located here.
-In addition we’ll visit the historic bath house and Polynesian Spa before we head back via the harbour bridge to Mt Maunganui.
+Highlights in this city include the magnificent Government Gardens with Rachel’s pool, a historic alkaline hot spring located here.
+In addition, we visit the historic bathhouse and Polynesian Spa before we head back via the harbour bridge to Mt.
+Maunganui.